 Good Morning America averaged the most viewers on morning TV this past week, while Today attracted the most adults 25-54.

-According to live-plus-same-day data from Nielsen for the week of April 18, GMA averaged 3.28 million total viewers.
-That represents a less than -1% decline from the previous week (April 11), and a -2% from the year-ago week (April 19, 2021).
+According to live-plus-same-day data from Nielsen for the week of April 11, GMA averaged 3.28 million total viewers.
+That represents a -1% decline from the previous week (April 4), and it’s only -6,000 viewers (less than -1%) vs. what the show averaged during the year-ago week (April 12, ’21).

-GMA averaged 735,000 viewers from the demo this past week, second-most on morning TV, +1% from what the show averaged the prior week—but -12% vs. the year-ago week.
+The morning shows continue to have issues hauling in adults 25-54.
+GMA averaged only 731,000 viewers from the demo this past week.
+That’s -4% from what the show averaged the prior week—and -14% vs. the year-ago week.

-Over on NBC, Today show remained No. 1 in the mornings among adults 25-54, averaging 832,000 this past week.
-That’s a solid +9% from what the show averaged in the demo the prior week, but -8% from what it averaged during the year-ago week.
-Today has now finished No. 1 in the mornings among adults 25-54 for 341 out of the last 348 weeks.
-The NBC morning show also averaged 3.01 million total viewers for the week, which is +4% from the previous week, but -8% from the year-ago week.
+Over on NBC, Today show remained No. 1 in the mornings among adults 25-54, averaging 764,000 this past week.
+That’s also -4% from what the show averaged in the demo the prior week, but -17% from what it averaged during the year-ago week.
+Despite these losses, Today has now finished No. 1 in the mornings among adults 25-54 for 340 out of the last 347 weeks.
+The NBC morning show also averaged 2.905 million total viewers for the week, which is -1% from the previous week and -8% from the year-ago week.